Suresh-Kumar-A/Zyncky/README.md

 # zyncky
-Streaming service project for various files
+Spring project for authentication and authorization using JWT